XanaduAI/strawberryfields/doc/introduction/photonic_hardware.rst

 Instead of submitting a job to be run on quantum hardware, it is also possible to run jobs on our cloud simulator Simulon.
 The process is very similar to running jobs on hardware.
-You will need to configure your account, as described above, and submit a job via the ``RemoteEngine``, using `"simulon"` as the target, instead of a specific chip:
+You will need to configure your account, as described above, and submit a job via the ``RemoteEngine``, using `"simulon"` as the target instead of a specific chip:

 >>> eng = sf.RemoteEngine("simulon")
 >>> result = eng.run(prog)